 Here are five things we need to do in order to get a universally available and affordable vaccine to help end the COVID-19 pandemic

-The race is on to make a vaccine for the COVID-19 virus—but when will we have one, who will get it, how much will we pay for it?
+Vaccines for the COVID-19 virus are becoming available—but who will get one, and how much will we pay for it?

 Oxfam, the United Nations, and 140 world leaders are calling for the COVID-19 vaccine to be a people’s vaccine: universally available to all at no cost.
 It’s an essential means to build the immunity the world needs to end the pandemic, but this will only be possible if governments and pharmaceutical corporations commit to a people’s vaccine that is available to everyone.
 This will help us ensure we can provide the vaccine to front-line health and safety workers, many of whom are women, as well as Black, Indigenous, and other communities of color, who are disproportionately bearing the burden of the disease.